RafaelGSS/blog/priv/posts/state-of-nodejs-performance-2024.md

 * 4 vCPUs, 8GB RAM
 * Ubuntu 22.04 LTS

-Using the following Node.js versions:
+The following Node.js versions were used:

 * v20.17.0
 * v22.9.0